List of awards and nominations received by Arctic Monkeys: Mercury Prize

 The Mercury Prize is a highly prestigious annual music prize awarded for the best album from the United Kingdom and Ireland.
 Nominations are chosen by a panel of musicians, music executives, journalists and other figures in the music industry in the UK and Ireland.

 Arctic Monkeys won the 2006 Mercury Prize with their debut album Whatever People Say I Am, That's What I'm Not.
 In 2007, their second album Favourite Worst Nightmare received a nomination, and the band was nominated once again in 2013 for their fifth album AM.
 Their sixth album Tranquility Base Hotel & Casino was nominated for the award in 2018.
+Their seventh album The Car was shortlisted for the award in 2023.